- Patients

 Radiation therapy for Leddderhose disease

-Radiation therapy is a treatment option that can be used for Ledderhouse disease.2 When used its purpose is to try and prevent the worsening of symptoms as well as improve mobility and hopefully reduce pain.2 Your doctor can offer more specific details around how the therapy works, how the radiation is delivered, how long it takes as well as any risks or potential side-affects.
+Radiation therapy is one treatment option for Ledderhouse disease.2 When used, its purpose is to try and prevent the worsening of symptoms as well as improve mobility and reduce pain.2

 Following the completion of radiation therapy treatment, please speak to your doctor directly regarding any concerns or side-effects that you may experience.